AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 ## Why do I receive a "Connect to Server Failed" error?

 You receive the error because SMC cannot connect to the intermediate instance.
-Perform the following steps to troubleshoot the error:
+To resolve the error, perform the following steps:

 1. Check the detailed migration logs.
 2. Perform the following steps: